Our School Curriculum

 Values and Community Implementation

-As a school our ethos is built around a foundation of core values.
+As a school, our ethos is built around a foundation of a set core values, our CARE Values.
 These are the basis for the social, intellectual, emotional, spiritual and moral development of our children.
-Our values are: Respect; Responsibility; Tolerance; Kindness; Forgiveness; Politeness; Co-operation; Patience; Honesty and Courage.
-Each month we consider a different value and embed this through curriculum links to develop the whole child as well as:
+Our values are: Courage, Appreciation, Respect, Responsibility & Excellence and we use these to teach our children to take care of themselves, each other and the world they live in.
+Each week, we consider a different value and embed this through curriculum links to develop the whole child as well as:

-- A programme of school assemblies which discuss monthly values and how we demonstrate them
+- A programme of school assemblies which discuss our values and how we demonstrate them

 - Direct teaching and class discussion around each value